 Infrared inspection is quick and affordable service that helps you identify problems with mold, moisture, heat loss, insulation, cracked foundation and overheating of electrical installations inside your home.

-Why do you need home inspection in Ottawa or Montreal?
+Why do you need home inspection?

 A property inspection is more than about making sure all the toilets, faucets, and lights work.
 The inspection is a detailed review of the building to assess for problems in the structure, various systems, and mechanical components.

 Although a house may appear fine to a buyer (and the seller may well guarantee the house is well maintained), an inspector can still uncover 10 to 20 items of possible concern.
 Everything, from the smallest quirk to the most serious, sweeping issue, is documented in an inspection report.